riyapatel111/GameofSet/README.md

-# project3-group2
+# GameofSet

+### Project Title:
-Project Title: Game of Set using JavaScript
+Game of Set (JavaScript Implementation)

-Final Submission for Group 2 (Ben, Fatuma, Layan, and Riya)
+By: Riya Patel

+---

-Project Description:
+## 📝 Project Description

 This project is a browser-based version of the card game Set, built with JavaScript, HTML, and CSS.

-Rules:
+### 🎮 Game Rules

 A set is a group of 3 cards where each attribute—shape, count, shading, and color—is either all the same or all different across all three cards.

 Players take turns picking what they believe is a valid set.
 After selecting three cards, they click "Check Set" to see if they’re right.

-- If the set is valid, the player gets +10 points
+- ✅ Correct set: +10 points

-- If the set is invalid, they lose 5 points
+- ❌ Incorrect set: -5 points

-- Stuck?
+- 💡 Need help?
 Use the "Get a Hint" button for help identifying how many valid sets are on the board and which cards make up a set.
 Or restart the game to get a fresh set of cards.

-Features:

-- Initial Game Prompts – On game start, popups ask how many players are joining and their names

-- Scoreboard – Displays each player’s name and score, and highlights whose turn it is
+---

+## ✨ Features

+- 🧍‍♀️ **Initial Player Prompts** — Enter number of players and their names at game start
+- 📊 **Scoreboard** — Tracks player scores and highlights the current turn
-- Timer – Tracks how long the game has been running
+- ⏱️ **Timer** — Displays how long the game has been running

-- Check Set Button – Validates the selected set and updates the score accordingly
+- ✔️ **Check Set Button** — Verifies the selected cards and updates score

-- Get Hint Button – Offers layered hints about the number and location of sets on the board
+- 💡 **Get Hint Button** — Offers layered clues about valid sets on the board

-- Hint Box – Shows the hints provided

-- Clear Hint Button – Clears the hint box

-- Restart Game Button – Resets the board, scores, and timer
+- 📦 **Hint Box** — Displays detailed hints
+- 🔄 **Restart Button** — Resets the entire game state

-- End Game Button – Ends the game, shows the final scores, game duration, winner, and offers a chance to play again
+- 🛑 **End Game Button** — Displays final scores, winner, and game time

+---

-How to Run the Project:
+## 🚀 How to Run the Game

 1. Clone the repository:
 git clone https://github.com/CSE3901-SP25-11309/project3-group2.git